 - 5 % cosmetics;

-As the participants in this study were all military veterans who received treatment between 2010 and 2015, it is highly likely that the myoelectric subgroup used single- or dual-site control systems.
+As the participants in this study were all military veterans who received their devices between 2010 and 2015, the myoelectric subgroup likely used single- or dual-site control systems.

 Think about that for a moment.
 Despite the technological advances in bionic hands over the past two decades, users were no more satisfied with their functionality than they were with body-powered technology that has been around since 1812!